clarive/cla-docker-containers-plugin/README.md

 # Docker Task Plugin

 Execute a docker task.
-You can run applications in a container, packaged with all its dependencies and libraries.
+You can run applications in a container, packaged with all its dependencies and libraries from Clarive.

 ## What is Docker